solana-foundation/developer-content/content/courses/native-onchain-development/program-security.md

   - Conduct basic data validation to prevent invalid or malicious input from compromising your program.
 description:
-  "This lesson emphasizes securing your Solana program by implementing key validation checks.
-You'll learn how to perform ownership and signer checks, validate accounts to ensure they match your program's expectations, and confirm that instruction data follows the required rules."
+  "Learn how to secure your Solana program with ownership, signer, and account validation checks."
 ---

 ## Summary